hawk-s/Metal_Detecting_Ownership_and_Non-Ownership_Motives/README.md

                            'ancient_artifacts.xlsx'    - used in 'DATASET_5'

-Raw code used for the data web scraping can be viewed in the folder 'SCRAPING'.
+Raw codes used for the data web scraping of artifacts, coins, and profiles can be viewed in the 'SCRAPING' folder.